The JACK Team

 Jordana De La Cruz

-Jordana is a Brooklyn-based director and creative producer.
+Jordana (she/they) is a Brooklyn-based director and creative producer.
 She creates performances, gatherings, and public programs that question what it means to be free and, more urgently, how we are helping each other achieve this freedom.
 Her practice sparks cross-cultural dialogue and expands the concept of community.
 Before joining JACK, Jordana held positions at the Story Pirates, Young Jean Lee’s Theater Company, 52nd Street Project, and INTAR Theatre.
 Most recently, she served as Program Manager at Park Avenue Armory where she was instrumental in the creation of the institution’s Public Programs Series.
 Jordana is a member of Theater Communications Group’s 2019-2020 Rising Leaders of Color Cohort and is dedicated to achieving equity and inclusion in the arts.

 (Photo credit: Sammy Tunis)